 • Know and understand what is meant by a healthy lifestyle both physically and mentally and how to pursue one

 • Are aware of safety issues and to know how to stay safe at home, in school and when influenced by their peers or others both socially and online

 • Understand what makes a good and long-lasting relationship with others

 • Have respect and empathy for all others

 • Learn how to be thoughtful and responsible members of their community and their school

 • Become active members of a democratic society

 The RHE programme of work provides our school with an effective curriculum for wellbeing.
 Children are encouraged to develop the vocabulary and confidence to clearly articulate their thoughts and feelings to become emotionally literate.
 They will know when and how they can seek the support of others.
 This intends to promote a positive impact on the whole child as they learn to build self-esteem and contribute positively to the wellbeing of those around them.
 Beyond this carefully structured and planned programme, our curriculum also provides our children with a variety of experiences that have the potential to promote their personal, moral, social and cultural development.

-Click here to read the letter sent to parents regarding the changes to our new PRE curriculum.
+Click here to read the letter sent to parents regarding the implementation of our RHE curriculum.